launchdarkly-labs/project-migrator/README.md

 * Flag statuses will all be reset
 * All creation dates will be set at the time of running this script
 * Historical data (i.e. Audit log) cannot be transferred
+* When using EnvironmentMapping, only environments with a mapping (e.g., `dev:development`) will be migrated
+* Environment mapping will skip environments where source and target names differ if the named target environment already exists

 ## Future considerations:
 * AI Configs